chargebee alternatives

 It fits engineering-led teams billing APIs, AI tokens, credits, or IoT usage, where billing logic must stay transparent and extensible.

-Compared to Chargebee, Lago focuses on flexible billing execution and pricing flexibility, while leaving accounting, reconciliation, and finance operations to external systems.
+Compared to Chargebee, Lago focuses on flexible billing execution and dynamic pricing, while leaving accounting, reconciliation, and finance operations to external systems.

 Key Features